aussig/BGS-Tally/tests/README.md

 1. Initializing the harness object with `live_requests=True`, good for an entire suite of tests
 1. Adding the decorator `@pytest.mark.live_requests` to a test function, good for a single test
 1. Calling `set_requests_mode(True)` on the harness, good for changing the mode partway through a test

+### Mock EDMC Config

+The harness mocks the EDMC config and loads config/edmc_config.json as an initial config.

+If you want to use an entirely different config for a specific tests call `load_edmc_config(file)`.